Kevin Mawae: Coaching career

 In 2016, Mawae joined the Chicago Bears coaching staff as an assistant offensive line coach.
 He was not retained by the Bears for the 2017 season.

 In March 2018 Mawae joined the Arizona State University football staff as a quality control analyst where he was reunited with his former New York Jets head coach, Herm Edwards.

 In February 2021, Mawae joined the Indianapolis Colts football staff as an assistant offensive line coach.

-In January 2023, Mawae became the head coach of the Lipscomb Academy football team in Nashville, Tennessee, replacing Trent Dilfer.
+On January 23, 2023, Mawae became the head coach of the Lipscomb Academy football team in Nashville, Tennessee, replacing Trent Dilfer.
+On November 3, 2023, he and Lipscomb Academy "mutually agreed to part ways" after the school received a two-year post-season ban for violating a recruiting rule, two of which took place prior to him becoming the head coach.

 Personal life

 Mawae is of Hawaiian descent.
-Mawae is married to Tracy Dale Hicks, he proposed to her in the summer of 1992 at LSU Fan Day in front of 140 teammates, 10 coaches and 3,000 fans over the public address system, the couple has a son, Kirkland (born 1997), and a daughter, Abigail (born 2000).
+Mawae is married to Tracy Dale Hicks; he proposed to her in the summer of 1992 at LSU Fan Day in front of 140 teammates, 10 coaches and 3,000 fans over the public address system.
+The couple has a son, Kirkland (born 1997), and a daughter, Abigail (born 2000).
 The Mawaes were residing in Franklin, Tennessee, until selling the property in 2012.
 Kevin and his family have since settled back in their home in Baton Rouge, Louisiana.

 Before his NFL career, Mawae lost his brother, John, in a car accident.
 John, a former nose guard at LSU, left a profound effect on Kevin by establishing a strong faith prior to his death.
 Mawae's tragic loss inspired him to develop a strong Christian faith.